 Sulfur.
 In combination with other substances such as alcohol, sodium sulfacetamide (a prescription medication) and salicylic acid, sulfur is a component of many over-the-counter acne medications.
 It usually isn't used by itself because of its unpleasant odor and temporary skin discoloration.Sulfur helps to prevent pores from being clogged and inhibits growth of bacteria. but it has only a marginal benefit in most cases.

-Topical retinol gel.
+Topical retinol gel or creams.
 Retinol works to keep pimples from being able to form.
-It affects the growth of cells, causing increased cell turnover to unblock pores..
+It affects the growth of cells, causing increased cell turnover to unblock pores.
 Your acne may appear to get worse before it gets better because it will work on the pimples that have already started forming beneath your skin.
 It must be used continuously and may take 8-12 weeks to get results.
-Retinol used to be available in only a prescription strength.
+Retinoids used to be available in only a prescription strength.
 Differin Gel is the only topical retinoid approved as an over-the-counter treatment for acne.

 Alcohol and acetone.
 Alcohol is a mild anti-bacterial agent, and acetone can remove oils from the surface of the skin.
 These substances are combined in some over-the-counter acne drugs.
 These agents dry out the skin, have little or no effect on acne, and are generally not recommended by dermatologists.